 The first step to improving Willett was the construction of a handsome new façade across the front of the building.
 The new façade was completed in fall 2016 before the Vice Presidential debate.
 Eventually the remainder of the current structure will be completely renovated to replace old equipment and systems, enhance the appearance and functionality of the interior space, and improve the building’s ability to meet the requirements of the growing academic programs.

 The master plan’s concept for the East Redford Street is for the area to become a focal point of public engagement opportunities including education, sports, entertainment, and community and special events.
-The Special Events Venue, to be built on the current site of the Willett tennis courts, will anchor Brock Commons to Redford and South Main Streets, enhancing campus and community connections.
+The Convocation Center, to be built on the current site of the Willett tennis courts, will anchor Brock Commons to Redford and South Main Streets, enhancing campus and community connections.
 This new facility will provide a significant number of seats for community, entertainment, athletic, and special events.

 “These projects are needed because, with the increased space, opportunities to host multiple class reunions, convocations, or a variety of other events will be made available.
 This space will also give the HARK program room to expand in a way it desperately needs to.” -John Kirk, Cooper Robertson.